earfulbe/spatialization-max/README.md

 Control

     The patch receives the /play and /position commands as OSC messages via a UDP port.
 This is useful for controller play events and spatial animation from external software (I use Unity for this).
 However, the patch could just as easily be fed from other Max patches, using send/receive.
-It is also posible to send /play commands and manipulate sound positions manually in the patch.
+It is also possible to send /play commands and manipulate sound positions manually in the patch.
 It includes some examples of this.

 Speaker Configuration